Rubellia Bassa: Imperial ancestry

+Another lead pipe unearthed in Rome bears the name of Sergius Rubellius Plautus, and predates that of Rubellia Bassa.
+This Plautus has been tentatively identified with Bassa's brother.
+Syme notes that the gentilicium Sergius, inherited through a cognatic line, is mirrored in the praenomen later borne by Bassa's grandson, Sergius Octavius Laenas Pontianus.

-Marriage and possible descendants
+Marriage and descendants

-Rubellia Bassa married Gaius Octavius Laenas, a maternal uncle of the future emperor Nerva.
-Syme notes that Sergius Octavius Laenas Pontianus, consul in 131 under Emperor Hadrian, set up a dedication to his grandmother, "[Rub]elliae / [Bla]ndi f(iliae) Bassae / Octavi Laenatis / Sergius Octavius / Laenas Pontianus / aviae optimae ".
-This obscure link is perhaps a continuation of the Julio-Claudian bloodline through the 2nd century.
+Rubellia Bassa married Octavius Laenas, the son of Gaius Octavius Laenas, suffect consul in AD 33.
+Her father-in-law was the maternal grandfather of the future emperor Nerva, as well as her father's maternal first cousin via the gens Sergia.
+Bassa and her husband had at least one child, a son who was the father of Sergius Octavius Laenas Pontianus, consul under Hadrian in AD 131.
+He set up a monument dedicated to his grandmother, "[Rub]elliae / [Bla]ndi f(iliae) Bassae / Octavi Laenatis / Sergius Octavius / Laenas Pontianus / aviae optimae ".
+This obscure link is perhaps a continuation of the Julio-Claudian bloodline through the second century.